buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self (30-foot cone)
 * **Duration**: 1 minute

-You project an illusory image of a creature's worst fears.
+You project an illusory image of a creature' \*\*s worst fears.
 Each creature in a 30-foot cone must succeed on a Will Saving Throw or drop whatever it is holding and become Frightened for the duration of the spell.

 While frightened by this spell, a creature must, during each of its turns, move away from you via the safest route unless there is nowhere to move.
-If the creature ends its turn in a place where it doesn't see you, it can make a Will Saving Throw.
+If the creature ends its turn in a place where it doesn' \*\*t see you, it can make a Will Saving Throw.
 On a successful save, the spell ends for that creature.

 ### Feather Fall